Tech-Amol5278/ImageForgeryLocalization/README.md

 The main code and data for this project are stored in a **private repository**.

 If you require access, email with below details
-1. Email linked to GitHub Account
+1. Email ID linked to GitHub Account OR
 2. GitHub User ID